 Under agreement of an employer and a faculty member, a contract will be developed for supervised cooperative education as to goals, content, methods, and evaluation.
 Approved application and enrollment in at least 7 units (including up to 4 for this course).
 No more than four units may be taken each semester.
 A maximum of 16 units may be earned.
 Cooperative education is offered by instructional area.
+May be repeated three times.
 SC